andreycizov/idea-partialnav/README.md

 Idea stolen from here: https://stackoverflow.com/questions/27610249/intellij-idea-control-page-up-page-down-scroll-size

 ## Installation
+The plugin is now in [IntelliJ IDEA plugin repository](https://plugins.jetbrains.com/plugin/11952-partial-navigation/).

+1. Go to **Settings/Plugins**.
+2. Search for "Partial Navigation".

+## Installation from last source
  1. Download the latest .jar from the [releases](https://github.com/andreycizov/idea-partialnav/releases) section.
  2. Use the steps from "Install plugin from disk" section [here](https://www.jetbrains.com/help/idea/managing-plugins.html):
       -  In the **Settings/Preferences** dialog (`Ctrl+Alt+S`), select **Plugins**.